nex3/80-days/source/index.md

 ### Timing

 * Don't play through more than one in-game day per real-time day.
-It's not always possible to stop exactly after midnight in-game, but stop as soon as you reasonably can.
+It's not always possible to stop exactly after midnight in-game, but stop as soon as it autosaves on the next say.
+(You can see the last autosave on the pause menu.)

+  * At least on mobile, when you're traveling between cities the game only autosaves when an event occurs.
+If you end up in a situation where more than one day passes without an autosave, just play until you hit a save point, let me know in your email, and wait to progress until the real-time day catches up with your game.

 * I must receive your update email during the appropriate day, according to whatever time zone you're playing in.